d0u9/Linux-Device-Driver-Rust/00_Introduction_to_Rust_Module_in_Linux/01-Kernel_compiling.md

 ### Install nightly Rust

-For now, rust for Linux is still in developing which means the development continuously takes advantages of latest rust compiler.
-So, a nightly Rust compiler is necessary to prevent from potential BUGs.
+For now, rust for Linux is still in development that means the project continuously takes advantages from latest rust compiler.
+So, a proper Rust compiler version is necessary to prevent from potential BUGs.

 ```
-rustup override set 1.57.0
+rustup override set $(scripts/min-tool-version.sh rustc)
 ```

 ### Install bindgen